AscendingPassage.com HOME PAGE.

 weeks, even if they were afterwards removed.
 And thus, funeral

-processions passed to and fro without ceasing through the cornfields
+processions passed to and fro without ceasing through the fields

 that separate the Nile from the desert.

-The first great temple--that which King Seti raised to the mysterious
+The first great temple--that which King Seti I raised to the mysterious

-exhumed, and which buried it for 2000 years, still rises almost to its
+exhumed, but the sand still rises almost to its

 roof.

-Through an iron gate, guarded by two tall Bedouin guards in
+Through an iron gate, guarded by two tall Bedouins in

 black robes, we plunge at once into the shadow of enormous stones.
 We

-are in the house of the god, in a forest of heavy Osiridean columns,
+are in the house of the god, in a forest of heavy columns.
+We are

-surrounded by a world of people in high coiffures, carved in bas-
+surrounded by a world of people carved in bas-

 relief on the pillars and walls--people who seem to be signalling one

-to another and exchanging amongst themselves mysterious signs,
+to another and exchanging among themselves mysterious signs.

 But what is this noise in the sanctuary?
 It seems to be full of